yochaigal/cairn/resources/monsters/boggart.md

 3 HP, 4 STR, 17 DEX, 13 WIL

-- A wild, hairy trickster that prizes shiny trinkets above coin.
+- Wild, hairy tricksters that prize shiny trinkets above coin.
 - Boggarts have true names that describe their true nature.
 Knowing these names gives a person control over them.
 - **Magic**: The Boggart can _bring objects to life_,  _sow confusion_, _create magical disguises_, use _telekinesis_, and _teleport_.